BBUGSS

 Those patients eligible for bariatric surgery (BMI >35 + comorbidity or BMI >40) should have consideration for Roux en-Y Gastric-bypass to treat reflux

-Laparoscopic conversion to open < 2%
+Laparoscopic to open conversion < 2%

 Less than 24 hr stay for Laparoscopic Fundoplication > 90%